 2. After the yarn has been fully stretched out, the handloom weaver draws lines across the yarn, indicating the chosen pattern that will become the final design on the fabric.

 5. When the yarn reaches the proper color depth, the bindings are removed.
 This gives the artisan their first glimpse at the pattern they have created with the dye.
+6. After the first dyeing process is complete, the yarn is then stretched out on poles in the sun to dry.
+Sun is very important in this process, as it allows the yarn to dry naturally without any shrinkage or fading of the dye.

 7. If a second or third color is used in the design, then steps 1–6 will be repeated for each color needed.
 This allows for a great deal of variety, providing designers with endless pattern and color options.